 Making the decision to put a loved one into an Alzheimer's memory care facility can be devastating.
 Sometimes a family member needs a supervised place for their loved one to stay during the day as they work or, as the disease progresses, it may be necessary to admit them into an assisted living facility that provides care for individuals with Alzheimer's or related dementia's full-time.

-In Texas, this means the facility has an additional state certification to provide Alzheimer's or related dementia care, which includes increased staff training requirements, elevated criteria regarding activity programming, and higher educational requirements for the management staff, and additional facility safety systems to maintain a safe living environment are acceptable, such as delayed egress door mechanisms.
+In Texas, being Alzheimer's Certified means the facility has an additional state certification to provide Alzheimer's or related dementia care.
+This includes increased staff training requirements, elevated criteria regarding activity programming, and higher educational requirements for the management staff, and additional facility safety systems to maintain a safe living environment are acceptable, such as delayed egress door mechanisms.

 Facilities with this type of certification will have one (1) facility provider number or License number and one (1) certification number, both issued by the state of Texas, one for general assisted licensure AND one for Dementia certification.

 Assisted living communities may not advertise themselves as a specialized Alzheimer's facility unless they have the additional Alzheimer's certification.
 Alternative names which are frequently used are memory care or memory support instead of using the term Alzheimer's in the facility descriptive.
 This can be confusing for families.

 What families need to know is that if the facility is unable to demonstrate that they possess a licenses number and an Alzheimer's certification number, then they are probably not certified in Alzheimer's care.

 After having your loved one properly diagnosed by a qualified

 doctor, or a memory disorder center, consider following these